maartenberg/Aardbei/INSTALLING.md

 	headers for libpq (`apt install libpq-dev`).
 Other databases will probably work because ActiveRecord should support it, but I'm using Postgres on my own server, and haven't tested anything besides sqlite yet.

+	If you're using MariaDB / MySQL, you'll need the development headers for `libmysql-client` / `libmariadb-client`.
+	On Ubuntu: `apt install libmariadb-client-lgpl-dev-compat`.
 - In development: libsqlite3 with development headers (`apt install libsqlite3-dev`)